kimrodriguezFINTECH/CHALLENGE_7/README.md

   * Using Plotly Express, create a box plot, representing the expenditure data from January 2018 to June 2018 for cardholder ID 25.

   * Are there any outliers for cardholder ID 25?
 How many outliers are there per month?
     * Every month except for February contains outliers.
-January, March and May all have a single outlier, while April and June each have 3 outliers.
+January, March, and May all have a single outlier.
+April and June each have 3 outliers.
   * Do you notice any anomalies?
 Describe your observations and conclusions.
-    * There are a total of 9 outlier transactions from January-June 2018 and thus each of these outliers are worth validating with the cardholder.
-It may be that there is fraudulent activity in both the 1st and 2nd quarters of 2018.
+    * There are a total of 9 outliers from January-June 2018 so each one of these transactions are worth validating with the cardholder.